-Out-of-plane Topography of 3-D Surface Micromachined Microsensors
+Out-of-plane Topography of 3D Surface Micromachined Microsensors

-In this article, Polytec's MSA-500 Micro System Analyzer enables characterization of the topography of two microsystems that use large out-of-plane deflections as sensor elements.
-The scanning white light interferometer incorporated in the MSA-500 was first used to measure an integrated magnetometer (magMEMS) whose detection principle is based on deflecting a current half-loop with a magnetic field (Lorentz force) and then to measure a flow micro-sensor that uses cantilever deflection induced by incident air flows.
+In this article, Polytec's MSA Micro System Analyzer describes the characterization of the topography of two microsystems using large out-of-plane deflections as sensor elements.
+The scanning white-light interferometer incorporated in the Micro System Analyzer was first used to measure an integrated magneto-meter (magMEMS) whose detection principle is based on deflecting a current half-loop with a magnetic field (Lorentz force) and then to measure a flow micro sensor that uses cantilever deflection induced by incident air flows.